alzel/kinase_metabolism/README.md

 ## Viewing code and results
 Main results presented in R notebooks with corresponding analyses are named FigureN.Rmd where N is figure number as per manuscript.
-To view rendered figures directly on github, simply open on FigureN.md.
+To view rendered figures directly on github, simply open FigureN.md.

 ## To download code with data
 Clone the repository from the command line: